Archdecode/iCCA-vs-ECCA-Analysis/README.md

 ## Overview

 This project identifies shared and divergent stage-specific transcriptional programs between iCCA and eCCA.
 Analysis is performed at the gene-expression level (TCGA STAR counts) and mapped to pathways (MSigDB Hallmark), comparing early-stage (I/II) vs late-stage (III/IV) within each subtype before contrasting between subtypes.
 An independent GEO cohort (GSE107943, n=30 iCCA) was used for external validation.
-The pipeline addresses all six gaps required for Q2 publication, including immune deconvolution, prognostic signature validation, hub gene analysis, mutation overlay, and power analysis.
+The pipeline addresses immune deconvolution, prognostic signature validation, hub gene analysis, mutation overlay, and power analysis.

 ## Scripts